 Product Structuring

-The TBILL token is an EIP-20-compliant representation of shares in the Fund.
-By depositing USDC and minting TBILL tokens, the Investor will have legal rights to the redemption value of all the assets (U.S. T-Bills and USD) held by the Fund, proportional to the amount of TBILL tokens the Investor holds relative to the total outstanding supply of TBILL tokens.
+The TBILL token is an EIP-20-compliant representation of an Investor's economic interest in the Fund.
+By depositing USDC and minting TBILL tokens, the Investor will have legal rights to the redemption value of the net assets held by the Fund, proportional to the amount of TBILL tokens the Investor holds relative to the total outstanding supply of TBILL tokens.

 The TBILL tokens minted by the Investor will be held in the Investor’s whitelisted wallet.
 It is the sole responsibility of the Investor to take the necessary steps to safeguard the TBILL tokens from potential loss.
 The Token Issuer will not be liable for the loss of TBILL tokens held in the Investor’s self-custody.